M 1:30-2:30p.m., or by appointment.

 ’’Let Hell and Rome Do Their Worst’: World News, the Catholic Threat, and International Protestantism in Provincial Boston,’ The New England Quarterly, 76, no. 2 (June 2003): 265-90.

-Colonial America: A History (Yale University Press)Dr. Kidd's Personal Homepage
+The Faith of Benjamin Franklin (Yale University Press)Dr. Kidd's Personal Homepage